dpgmediamagazines/django-arctic/docs/reference.md

 optional list of `('name', 'base_url', 'optional icon class')` links, that appear on the last column of the table and can apply a certain action, such as delete.
+In case if some custom attributes required, they can be specified as last argument in form of dict.
+`('name', 'base_url', 'optional icon class', {'custom_attr_name': 'custom_attr_value'})`

 ### `get_field_actions(row)`